Columbia says ICE agents used false pretenses to enter a university residence and detain a student. Here’s what we know

 “The building manager and her roommate let officers into the apartment.
 She has no pending appeals or applications with DHS,” the DHS statement read.

-A spokesperson for DHS, Tricia McLaughlin, said Aghayeva had been placed in removal proceedings and was “released while she waits for her hearing,” according to the Associated Press.
+“ICE placed her in removal proceedings and she’s been released while she waits for her hearing,” a DHS official told CNN.

 NYC mayor appealed to Trump